|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Access to health services; all young people should know their rights regarding confidentiality, support and access for both mental health and physical health services.

-Full information about the manifesto and detailed reports are on the Youth Connexions website:
+Full information about the manifesto and detailed reports are on the YC Hertfordshire website:

 Alongside the Herts1125 priority vote, young people across Hertfordshire also voted for their Member of Youth Parliament (MYP).
 Each elected MYP will represent one of the ten districts for the year, until February 2017.
 The successful candidates were announced at County Hall on Saturday 27th February by County Councillor Richard Roberts, Executive Member for Children’s Services and can be found on: